Waziup/WaziCloud/broker/README.md

 Test
 ----

-Test if teh broker is present:
+Test if the broker is present:
 ```
 $ curl www.waziup.io:30026/version
 ```